sreeramsunkara/TAS-Workshop-CAH/README.md

 - Once logged in, you can ignore any messages that ask you to perform a `do-release-upgrade`.

 - Please check whether the greeting information matches your UserID.
-For example, `user22` should see something like this:
+For example, `user1` should see something like this:

 ```
-my_number is 22
+my_number is 1
-openjdk version "11.0.7" 2020-04-14
+openjdk version "1.8.0_252"
-OpenJDK Runtime Environment (build 11.0.7+10-post-Ubuntu-2ubuntu218.04)
+OpenJDK Runtime Environment (build 1.8.0_252-8u252-b09-1~18.04-b09)
-OpenJDK 64-Bit Server VM (build 11.0.7+10-post-Ubuntu-2ubuntu218.04, mixed mode, sharing)
+OpenJDK 64-Bit Server VM (build 25.252-b09, mixed mode)
-Your UserID is user22
+Your UserID is user1
-Your DevopsID is devops22
+Your DevopsID is devops1
-Your Namespace in the Shared-Cluster is namespace22
+Your Namespace in the Shared-Cluster is namespace1
-Your role in the Shared-Cluster is vmware-role22
+Your role in the Shared-Cluster is vmware-role1
 ```

 - If you believe your greeting information to be wrong, please alert the workshop organizers.